Back to Blog

 Customer Retention Rate

 Customer retention rate (CRR) is a very important metric that helps you understand the factors that keep customers buying your products or services and what drives them away.
-Retention rate is a significant metric to determine whether a product is generating customers.
+Retention rate is a significant metric to determine if a product is generating customers.

 Calculating CRR involves comparing the number of customers at the beginning of a specific period to the adjusted number of customers at the end of that period, where the adjustment is made by excluding any new customers acquired during the period.
 This adjustment allows for clearer insights into the retention of existing customers, helping to identify those most likely to churn and understand why.